Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Each proposal was carefully spawned with a need in mind.
 What do we mean?
 The need for such a marker is broken down by:

-1. How relatable is the concept?
+How relatable is the concept?

-2. Is the concept beneficial to the public?
+Is the concept beneficial to the public?

-3. Will the public respond favorably to the concept?
+Will the public respond favorably to the concept?

 These three questions determine whether the marker is worth the state funding.

-The obscure stage station of Alpha in Eureka County lasted less than a year.
-It didn't amount to much and hasn't made a tremendously historic impact on the area.
-Therefore, the cost and time involved in erecting a marker for Alpha just isn't worth it.
+The obscure stage station of Alpha in Eureka County lasted for less than a year and a half.
+It didn't amount to much and hasn't made a tremendously historic impact on the area, despite it being a railroad stop on a narrow-gauge line.

 Plaque Description